Alpha9Blood/Watcha/README.md

 **Myself**

 - I could improve this in various aspects, but for now its usable, and this is more than i wanted when started building this.
-- This was a test to learn python and the creation of database using json and graphical interface and i'm adadpting it to my needs.
+- This was a test to learn python and the creation of database using json.
+Now i add a graphical interface and i'm adapting it to my needs.